codership/documentation/galeracluster/source/restartingcluster.rst

 ----------------------------------
 .. _`Identify Most Advanced Node`:

-Identifying the most advanced node state ID is managed by comparing the :term:`Global Transaction ID` values on different nodes in your cluster.
-You can find this in the ``grastate.dat`` file, located in the datadir for your database.
+Identifying the most advanced node state ID is done by comparing the :term:`Global Transaction ID` values on each node in your cluster.
+You can find this in the ``grastate.dat`` file, located in the data directory for your database.

 If the ``grastate.dat`` file looks like the example below, you have found the most advanced node state ID: